billdenney/Pharmacometrics-Docker/README.md

     docker run --rm --user=$(id -u):$(id -g) -v /opt/NONMEM/license:/opt/NONMEM/nm_current/license -v $(pwd):/data -w /data humanpredictions/nonmem /opt/NONMEM/nm_current/run/nmfe CONTROL.mod CONTROL.res

-## NMQual 8.4.0
+## NMQual

-A dockerfile to build a gfortran-run NONMEM 7.4.3 with NMQual 8.4.0.
+A dockerfile to build a gfortran-run NONMEM with NMQual.
 It will require a NONMEM license file (in the same directory nonmem.lic).
 If you will be installing both NONMEM and NMQual, see the instructions in the comments of the file for how to speed up the run (and minimize download time).

 https://bitbucket.org/metrumrg/nmqual/